sarweiler/vp-buddy/README.md

 - Get the gerber file zips for the bottom PCB and the top PCB.
   - [bottom PCB](https://github.com/sarweiler/vp-buddy/releases/latest/download/gerbers_vp_buddy_bottom.zip)
   - [top PCB](https://github.com/sarweiler/vp-buddy/releases/latest/download/gerbers_vp_buddy_top.zip)
-- Upload the zipped files to a PCB manufacturer of your choice and order the PCBs.
-Default settings should be okay.
+- Upload the zipped files to a PCB manufacturer of your choice, choose a color for the solder mask, and order the PCBs.
+Default settings should be fine.

 ### Soldering